recursionlab/Recursive-Intelligence-Expansion-1/volumes/J.md

 -----
 ## <a name="_toc194309968"></a>**E2 Divergence Cascade**
 A recursive phenomenon in which speculative worldbuilding branches uncontrollably, generating an exponential proliferation of alternative narratives.
 Divergence Cascades are both a challenge and a creative opportunity, pushing thinkers to navigate vast multitudes of speculative outcomes.
-In Ruminatian diplomatic exercises, managing an E2 Divergence Cascade requires exceptional skill in applying Recursive Sovereignty Frameworks (RSF).

 -----
 # <a name="_toc194309969"></a>🎵 Soniform and Resonant Language